webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 * Technical details about the solution.

 This means you can skip the second two points and start the next chapter and not be lost!

+# Non-commercial and privacy respecting

+This book will always be available on [GitHub](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) and [webrtcforthecurious.com](https://webrtcforthecurious.com).
+It is licensed in a way that you can use it however you think is best.

+This book is written by individuals, for individuals.
+It is vendor agnostic so we will not make recommendations that could be a financial conflict of interest.

+The website will not use analytics or tracking.

 # Get Involved!